Zhang Gaoli: Shandong and Tianjin

 In late 2001, Zhang was transferred to the eastern coastal province of Shandong to become governor and deputy provincial party secretary.
 In 2002, he was promoted to provincial party secretary, the first-in-charge of the province.
 In Shandong, Zhang told a gathering of assembled local officials, "whether it is my relatives, children, friends; if they go to where you are, please do not go out of your way to receive them, do not carry favour with them, and do not offer to do things for them."
 This was seen as Zhang trying to send a signal that he intended to distance himself from a political culture rife with corruption and complex rules around guanxi.

-Shortly after the 17th CCP National Congress held in October 2007, the central leadership moved Zhang in a provincial leadership reshuffle to become party secretary in the coastal city of Tianjin.
+Seven months before the 17th CCP National Congress held in October 2007, the central leadership moved Zhang in a provincial leadership reshuffle to become party secretary in the coastal city of Tianjin, succeeded his unpopular predecessor Zhang Lichang.
 As the party leader of a direct-controlled municipality, Zhang also gained a seat on the Politburo of the Chinese Communist Party.
 Observers speculated that Zhang would become a member of the "fifth generation" of leadership.
 In Tianjin Zhang cultivated a low-profile image.
 While he was seen as a top contender for a seat on the CCP Politburo Standing Committee, along with the regional chiefs of Chongqing and Guangdong, Bo Xilai, and Wang Yang, respectively, Zhang was decidedly less showy and avoided self-promotion.
 His motto during his term in Tianjin was "do more, speak less."

 It was reported that Zhang Gaoli was responsible for promoting the "immature" over-the-counter equity trading platform during his tenure as the Party Secretary of Tianjin.
 The platform was criticized for opening the door for "social crooks" to conduct financial fraud, causing hundreds of thousands of investors across China to be defrauded, with tens of billions of yuan at stake.